dumkydewilde/dumky-dot-net/content/posts/2023-05-17-lint-and-publish-snowplow-schemas-with-github-actions/index.md

 date: "2023-05-17"
 tags:
   - Snowplow
-  - JSONSchema
+  - json-schema
-  - Github Actions
+  - github-actions
-  - YAML
+  - yaml
 description: "Snowplow schemas are a great way to codify expected data in JSON format.
 Using Github actions you can make them eevn more powerful by automatically checking for typos, validity, and other errors as well as directly publishing them to your production environment with no manual action."